GoogleChrome/developer.chrome.com/site/en/blog/how-fugu-is-my-browser-and-how-fugu-is-the-web/index.md

 [WebHID API](https://web.dev/hid/).

-Similarly, running [How Fugu is my browser?](https://howfuguismybrowser.dev/) on each new version of your browser of choice (or just any other browser or embedded WebView) is very satisfying, since with almost every new browser release, the progress bar moves up a little when your browser has gained a new capability or two.
+Similarly, running [How Fugu is my browser?](https://howfuguismybrowser.dev/) on each new version of your browser of choice (or just any other browser or embedded WebView) is very satisfying.
+With with almost every new browser release, the progress bar moves up a little when your browser has gained a new capability or two.